★★★★ out of ★★★★★

 An earthquake rocks the neighborhood, knocking out the power to the apartment building, but more importantly, it reveals the hiding spot of some artifacts buried in a cloister under the parking garage of their building.
 Danny cannot resist inspecting the hidden chamber, and he retrieves a couple of vinyl recordings (his DJ impulses can’t resist) and a leathery book with what appears to be a series of fangs holding it together.
 Sound familiar?

-Danny, in classic Evil Dead fashion, holes up in his bedroom, manages to open the book and plays the records, not heeding the ominous recording and imagery.
+Danny, in classic Evil Dead fashion, holes up in his bedroom, manages to open the book, and plays the records, not heeding the ominous recording and imagery.
 Cue the Demon Motorcycle!
 Bridget discovers what Danny has been doing, recognizes the potential danger, and instructs him to put the book and records back where he found them.
 This is, of course, a demonic summoning ritual, and it is too late.
-The ritual has begun and cannot be undone.
-Ellie gets possessed by the demon while taking the elevator down to do laundry.
+The ritual begins.
+It cannot be undone.
+The demon possesses Ellie when she takes the elevator down to do laundry.
 This is officially game-on at this point.
 Momma returns upstairs, weakened, sick, and immediately beginning to turn.
 After vomiting up copious amounts of a whitish liquid, she apparently dies.

 But we know better.
 We have seen this before.
 The bulk of the movie is about a demonic Ellie rising from the dead and attempting to kill and merge with her children so that they can all become one big happy family.
-Beth rallies the kids, and they manage to force Ellie out into the corridor, leaving the remaining floor tenants to her wrath.
-Non-stop violence, gore, and horrific transformations ensue… all the way to the big finale, and the conclusion of the wrap-around story (which is quite easy to forget given the mind-blowing action of the main story.)
+Beth rallies the kids.
+They force Ellie out into the corridor, leaving the remaining floor tenants to her wrath.
+The story surges on with Non-stop violence, gore, and horrific transformations that ensue in a roaring climax for the family.
+And finally, the wraparound story picks up at the main story’s conclusion.
+The story delivers a bloody wink and nods to complete the circle.

 For those of you who love The Evil Dead, you will likely really enjoy this outing.
 The movie does not go to the slapstick comedy of the Raimi-Campbell features, as it skews more closely to the Alvarez meaner take on the franchise.
 Interestingly, they do not refer to the book as the Necronomicon.
 (Not sure why).
 But, there are a number of callbacks to remind you this is an Evil Dead movie.
-There is a flying eyeball gag.
-There is a “Dead by Dawn” quote.
-And interestingly, a direct homage to The Shining, with an elevator filled with blood.
-It looks absolutely terrific, as the apartment building has a character all its own.
-This film was shot in Aukland, New Zealand, which lends a very slight exotic flavor to the proceedings.
+You will recognize a flying eyeball gag.
+Diehard fans will appreciate a “Dead by Dawn” quote.
+Surprisingly, we are also treated to a direct homage to The Shining, with an elevator filled with blood.
+Respect for the art direction and set design.
+When taking in this film, it oozes character.
+The apartment building has a character all its own, just as the original cabin in the woods did.

 The children, all New Zealand relative newcomers, do a fantastic job as well.
-Big props to Nell Fisher, as a young actress being subjected to some really horrifying material.
-It is with this film that I realize the shifting boundary of what is cinematically acceptable within an R-Rating.
+Big props to Nell Fisher, as a young actress subjected to some really horrifying material.
+It is with this film that I realize the shifting boundary of what is cinematically acceptable within an R-rating.
 It used to be that direct violence on children is a rating breaker.
-No longer, apparently.
-These kids are subjected to some truly nasty moments, and it makes me wonder if any of them have actually seen the final cut of the film.
-(I actually hope not… there are scarred-for-life moments if you were the performers in this, even if they had a body double for the prosthetic gore.)
+That taboo busted wide open.
+I wonder if any of them have actually seen the final cut of the film.
+I hope a counselor is ready once they see themselves on screen.

 Lily Sullivan is a capable lead, but she is overshadowed by the showiness of the other characters.
 In the end, I don’t think people will remember Beth in the same way that fans embraced Ash Williams.
 It’s not a bad performance, it’s just that in a franchise that embraced a quippy and goofy slapstick hero now goes to a fairly straight-laced tough girl.

 As fun as it is, this movie still treads through familiar territory.
-The film has been reconstructed in an urban context, and the story shifts from the historic precedence of a group of young adults in a cabin in the woods to a core family.
+The film has been reconstructed in an urban context.
+The story shifts from a group of young adults in a cabin in the woods to a core family.
 And yet, you can see the skeleton of the Evil Dead easily peeking through its ghoulish skin.
 And for a franchise, I think that’s perfectly fine.
-In the same way that the Hulu Hellraiser and Prey films successfully parlayed the themes within a new context, Evil Dead Rise manages to root itself to the main themes while delivering a shiny new model.
-And, given the tendency to do awful reboots and sequels, this movie has really succeeded in having its cake and eating it too.
+In the same way that the Hulu Hellraiser and Prey films successfully parlayed familiar themes within a new context, Evil Dead Rise manages to root itself to the main themes while delivering a shiny new model.
+Given the tendency to do awful reboots, this movie has really succeeded in having its cake and eating it too.

 Evil Dead Rise debuted at SXSW, and also played to huge crowds at Overlook.
 This Warner Brothers Production is going to be widely released on April 21, 2023.
-It is rated R, pushing the boundaries of NC-17, with a violence quotient similar to that of the 2013 Evil Dead.
-Perhaps because there is no sex or nudity in it, the censors decided that audiences can handle the wave of violence and gore in this film.
+It is rated R, pushing the boundaries of NC-17.
+This movie has a violence quotient similar to that of the 2013 Evil Dead.
+Perhaps because there is no sex or nudity in it, the censors decided that audiences could handle the wave of violence and gore in this film.